 See below for most recent resources.

-The first night of Hanukkah comes at the time of the Northern Hemisphere’s winter solstice, when the sun is at its darkest and the night at its longest.
-It is during this time of darkness that we … Read more »
+By Rabbi Arthur Waskow The first night of Hanukkah comes three days after the Northern Hemisphere’s winter solstice, when the sun is at its darkest and the night at its longest.
+It is during this time of darkness that we kindle … Read more »

 By Benjamin Kahane Petroleum — or, plainly, oil — has many applications in the industrial age.
 Petroleum is used to make plastics, lubricants, wax, asphalt and many other industrial products, but it’s mostly used for fuel.
 Oil is usually black … Read more »

 By Evonne Marzouk Our synagogues are places of worship, community and social action — but, unfortunately, they also often waste significant amounts of energy and other resources.
 Implementing energy saving campaigns in our synagogues is an important step we can … Read more »